EURC (EURC) Price: Price Index and Live Chart | The Block

-EURC (EURC) currently has a price of $1.091 and is down -0.46% over the last 24 hours.
-The cryptocurrency is ranked 474 with a market cap of $56.1M.
-Over the last 24 hours, it saw $1.8M of trading volume.
+EURC (EURC) currently has a price of £0.86 and is up 0.38% over the last 24 hours.
+The cryptocurrency is ranked 474 with a market cap of £44.4M.
+Over the last 24 hours, it saw £1.4M of trading volume.
 The token has a circulating supply of 51.4M tokens out of a total supply of 51.4M tokens.

 EURC is a cryptocurrency token that aims to bridge the gap between traditional fiat currencies and digital assets.
 It operates on the Ethereum blockchain, providing transparency and security for users.
 EURC offers a decentralized alternative to traditional financial systems, allowing individuals and businesses to invest, store, or exchange their assets in digital form.
 It is backed by a one-to-one reserve of Euros, ensuring stability and predictability.
 Additionally, EURC allows for fast and secure transactions and provides transparency through regular audits of its reserve holdings.